mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingModels.md

 * its objective function or constraints use invalid variables or distinct variables with the same name
 * it uses multiple constraints with the same label.

-To verify that an individual model is valid check if the ``Model/validationErrors()`` property returns an empty list.
+To verify that an individual model is valid check if ``Model/validationErrors()`` returns an empty list.

 ```swift
 let model = Model("x", constraints:[])